Ram tank: Development

 The new hull was cast rather than welded or riveted and lower than that of the M3.
 The pilot model's turret and upper hull casting was produced in the US by General Steel Castings and later they aided the set up of Canadian production.
 Montreal Locomotive Works (MLW) was chosen to make the new Canadian M.3 Cruiser Tank (as it was then known) and was given the funding to set up the Canadian Tank Arsenal at Longue Pointe.
-MLW was a subsidiary of the American Locomotive Company, which had experience in producing large castings and another ALCO subsidiary was producing cast hulls for the M3 Medium.
+MLW was a subsidiary of the American Locomotive Company, which had experience in producing large castings and Alco was producing cast hulls for the M3 Medium.

 Canadian engineers ran into many challenges when developing the tank as Canada had never produced a tank before.
 Along with the lack of knowledge, it took time for Canadian factories to gear up for the production of many of the Ram's components.

 Initially Canada relied heavily on United States and British materials to complete the construction of the Ram.
 Most critically the Ram's Continental engine and transmissions were available only in the USA and these were always in short supply.
 The Ram tank was developed with a turret which unlike the US M3 could traverse the main armament 360 degrees.
 Its fully cast armoured steel hull gave reinforced protection and, with the driver's seat repositioned to meet British requirements for right-hand drive, lower height; while the U.S.-designed chassis and power train ensured its overall reliability.